cedrickchee/YDKGo/content/docs/language/methods/_index.md

 When you are implementing or using functions that have un-marshall or decode in it they require naturally to have pointer semantics.
-You need to share because they're gonna be mutated.
+You need to share because they will be mutated.
 So here are four APIs in the Time package that are switching semantics from value to pointer.

 Here is a factory function for the file, for OS: